trvrb/dynamics-practical/README.md

 Looking at individual rate estimates, some are almost always off (indicator = 0) and have mean estimates near 0, while others are most often on (indicator = 1) and have mean estimates greater than 0.

-Unfortuantely, the format of these rates is not immediately obvious.
+Unfortunately, the format of these rates is not immediately obvious.
 The rate matrix is converted to a vector in the following fashion (using a symmetric 4x4 matrix to demonstrate):

   A             | B              | C             | D